Earth and Environmental Sciences: Atmospheric Sciences

-A PhD in a science discipline relevant to the mission of the observatory and at least ten years’ experience of managing complex science programs, or an equivalent combination of education and experience.
+A PhD in a science discipline relevant to the mission of the laboratory and at least ten years’ experience of managing complex science programs, or an equivalent combination of education and experience.

-Visionary and inspirational leader who inspires others to achieve excellence both individually and as a team.
+Visionary and inspirational leader who inspires others who inspires others to achieve excellence both individually and as a team.

-Demonstrated leadership, science and business skills associated with the development of scientific programs similar to those in HAO.
+Demonstrated leadership, science and business skills associated with the development of scientific research programs similar to those in MMM.

 Direct experience in the effective management of a complex research organization, including planning and leading diverse scientific programs.